Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Community-based organizations are a vital first line of defense in the fight against STDs and HIV/AIDS in particular.
 They generate awareness and foster social change while providing access to testing and treatment.

-You may not be aware of all the STD resources available in Clinton that can help prevent the spread of STDs.
+You may not be aware of all the STD resources in Clinton that can help prevent the spread of STDs.
 Get connected with these community organizations that are leading the fight against STDs and HIV/AIDS with resources and support:

 Prince George’s Health Department offers free HIV and low-cost chlamydia, gonorrhea, syphilis, hepatitis B, and herpes testing at its Cheverly Health Center.
 You can get hepatitis A and B vaccines, too.
 You can receive STD testing and treatment if you’re aged 13 or older, even without parental consent.
 The clinic accepts Medicaid and Medicare and offers a sliding scale fee schedule if you’re uninsured and qualified.
 Clinic hours are Mondays, Tuesdays, Wednesdays, and Fridays from 8 a.m. to 2:30 p.m., and Thursdays from 11:30 a.m. to 6 p.m.